jmfrank63/foc_dataset/Readme.md

   -h, --help  show this help message and exit
 ```

 The script will printout your unique dataset.

+Either make executable with

+`chmod +x create_dataset.py`

+or call with

+ `python create_dataset.py`